YeonwooSung/ai_book/MachineLearning/DeepLearning/LossFunction/README.md

 Basically, cross entropy is good for classification problem, because the cross entropy minimises the diferrence between 2 distributions (distribution of data and distribution of model), which makes the classifier to make a better decision.

+Using the cross-entropy error function instead of the sum-of-squares for a classification problem leads to faster training as well as improved generalization.

 ## Hinge Loss

 The hinge loss is a loss function used for training classifiers.
 The hinge loss is used for "maximum-margin" classification, most notably for support vector machines (SVMs).